Salman Bhojani: Career

 Bhojani was sworn in as councilman on May 22, 2018, and presented with a ceremonial gavel by Texas State Rep. Rafael Anchia on behalf of Joe Straus, speaker of the Texas House of Representatives.
 Upon his election, Bhojani became the first non-white minority elected official in Euless history.

 In January 2021, Bhojani announced that he would not seek reelection to Euless City Council.
 His term on Euless City Council ended in June 2021.
-In October 2021 he announced that he is running for the Texas House of Representatives.
-Bhojani was elected to the state house in November of 2022.
+In October 2021, he announced that he would be running for the Texas House of Representatives.
+Bhojani was elected to the state house in November 2022.